Thai-Style Lemongrass Braised Pork

 Preparation time: 60-90 minutes | Serves: 2-4 people

 This recipe is loosely inspired by a dish I had at a famous Thai restaurant in Sydney called Pork Fat.
-Gloriously tender pork knuckles were cooked in a semi-dry, tear inducing sauce, spooned over rice.
+Gloriously tender pork knuckles were cooked in a tear inducing sauce, spooned over sticky rice.
 While the chilli in the dish left us panting, we couldn’t stop reaching for it until every sliver of sauce was wiped from the place.
-While this While my lemongrass pork curry tastes quite different, the aromatics are similar - kaffir lime leaves, birds eye chillies, lots of ginger, garlic and lemongrass.

-The Thai-inspired pork curry will deepen and develop in flavour over a few days, so plan ahead and make a bit batch over the weekend and eat it during the week.
+This braised pork curry will deepen and develop in flavour over a few days, so plan ahead and make a big batch over the weekend to eat during the week.
 As always, you’ll find swaps, storage and tricks in my recipe notes below.

 Ingredients